SoftUni/Programming-Basics-Book-JS-EN/chapter-07-complex-loops.md

 * In **the body of the loop**:
    * We take the integer value, passed to our function and assign it to **`num`**.
    * If **the number is even**, we exit the loop by **`break`**.
    * **Otherwise** we print a message stating that **the number is not even**.
 We increment **`i`**, so that we can take the next number from the input on the next iteration.
-The iterations continue untoll an even number is entered.
+The iterations continue until an even number is entered.
-* We priint the even number on the console.
+* We print the even number on the console.

 Here is an example implementation of the idea: